On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: Proof of the main result

-Our strategy is as follows: We make a change of variables from $\la$ to the quasimoment variables $\theta_\pm$ in both integrals in \eqref{Fhat} and use \eqref{1.23} to represent the integrands as $\E^{\pm\theta_\pm (x+y)}\rho_\pm(\la(\theta_\pm),x,y,t)$, where the functions $\rho_\pm$ are smooth and uniformly bounded with respect to $x,y\in\R$, together with their derivatives.
-Moreover, since these functions are differentiable with respect to $\theta_\pm$ (and also bounded with respect to $x$ and $y$), we will integrate by parts both integrals in \eqref{Fhat} as many times as possible and then prove that the integrated terms either cancel or vanish.
+Our strategy is as follows.
+In both integrals of \eqref{Fhat} we make a change of variables from $\la$ to the quasimomentum variables $\theta_\pm$ and use \eqref{1.23} to represent the integrands as $\E^{\pm\theta_\pm (x+y)}\rho_\pm(\la(\theta_\pm),x,y,t)$, where $\rho_\pm$ together with their derivatives are smooth and uniformly bounded with respect to $x,y\in\R$.
+Moreover, since these functions are differentiable with respect to $\theta_\pm$ (and also bounded with respect to $x$ and $y$), we will integrate by parts both integrals in \eqref{Fhat} as many times as possible and then prove that the boundary terms either cancel or vanish.